Kays-Somewhere/CTF-Write-Ups/Diver OSINT 2025/afghanistan.md

 When and where was the photo shown at 65-67 seconds in this video taken?

 ---------------------------------------
-The video shown was a news piece by AFP about Operation Khanjar that took place in Afghanistan in 2009.
-The photo shown at 65-67 seconds showed two American soldiers in uniform jumping in the air playing with a ball in front of storage building with mountains in the background.
+The video was a news piece done by AFP about Operation Khanjar that took place in Afghanistan in 2009.
+The photo shown at the 65-67 second mark showed two American soldiers in uniform jumping in the air playing with a ball in front of storage building with mountains in the background.

 I took a screen shot of the image and did a reverse image search on Google.
 Next, I checked the Internet Archive next for images from Afghanistan in 2009.
 Both did not yield results.

 After taking a break from this challenge, I check decide to check if AFP (the video maker) had archives of old photos.
 They did!
 I searched for “afghanistan ball” for all of 2009.
-I found the photo at the bottom of the results and hovering over photo gave the flag.
+I found the photo at the bottom of the results and hovered over photo for the flag.

 ![image](https://github.com/user-attachments/assets/9fb97cad-059f-49f0-9616-a02f4f232e77)